Welcome back from the world of Open Mics. Hope you returned unscathed with at least a minor victory or two.

 I bring this up because I want to talk briefly about “what to write about.”
 After you have worked on making jokes out of the “funny thoughts” you wrote down in the course of your week, it’s time to write new material from scratch.
 Sometimes you can draw a blank.
 But those overused topics actually point the way past that blank.
 There’s a reason we are drawn to them as comedy writers.

 Our mind goes to these topics because people cannot help feeling strongly about them.
 And these feelings are often unsettling, uneasy emotions.
 This is perfect ground on which to make people laugh.
 People want to laugh about what makes them uncomfortable.
 Del Close, the Improv guru, famously said that if you want to make people laugh in an improv scene, “follow the fear” in the scene.
 The Loony Tunes cartoons were always funnier than the Disney cartoons because the stakes were life and death.
 If Bugs and Daffy did not outsmart Elmer they were going to die.
 Laughing in the face of death carries much more power than Goofy wondering if his ski trip was going to be ruined.
-I would like to broaden Del’s point a bit: If you want to make people life, write about things that evoke strong emotions.
+I would like to broaden Del’s point a bit: If you want to make people laugh, write about things that evoke strong emotions.